-- Project plan Should describe the overall project and include descriptions of plans for each participant (faculty and students).
+- 1) Project plan Should describe the overall project and include descriptions of plans for each participant (faculty and students).
 Faculty are expected to both direct the project and provide mentorship in the program.
 Plans should demonstrate how the student will be an active participant in the research.
-Include in the proposal a plan for how the project team will foster the collaborative aspects of the Neuhoff program. - 2) Faculty-student teams who plan to collaborate on a project are encouraged to submit a joint application rather than individual applications; however, they should also clarify the distinctiveness of each faculty-student project. - 3) Schedule include a broad preliminary schedule of the work to be accomplished over the 10 weeks - 4) Proposed budget -Should include number and name of students and faculty proposed, professional meeting to attend, and possible materials needed.
+Include in the proposal a plan for how the project team will foster the collaborative aspects of the Neuhoff program. - 2) Faculty-student teams who plan to collaborate on a project are encouraged to submit a joint application rather than individual applications; however, they should also clarify the distinctiveness of each faculty-student project. - 3) Schedule include a broad preliminary schedule of the work to be accomplished over the 10 weeks.
+The proposed start and end dates should be included, but some flexibility must be included so that all funded projects will start within a week of each other. - 4) Proposed budget -Should include number and name of students and faculty proposed, professional meeting to attend, and possible materials needed.
 Interesting, collaborative and/or creative combinations, which preserve the distinctiveness of each faculty-student project, are encouraged.

-Applications will be reviewed by a committee of faculty (in the departments of Biology and Chemistry and Physics for Summer 2014 applications) and the Director of CFAI.
+Applications will be reviewed by a committee of faculty (in the departments of Biology and Chemistry and Physics) and the Director of CFAI.
 This committee will make recommendations to the Dean of Faculty regarding the finalists for these summer communities.
 The configuration of the review committee will be recommended by the chairs of the Chemistry/Physics and Biology departments from the faculty in the departments to the Dean of Faculty.
 Projects will be judged on their scientific merit, the quality of the proposal and the integrative possibilities of the proposal.

 Start Date: In order to optimize the inter-group interactions, projects should all begin within one week of each other and have duration of 10 weeks.